aaditya-pdgupta/Logism_project/README.md

 $$A \cdot B = Y$$

-The electronic symbol of AND Using NAND gatet is shown figure.
+The electronic symbol of AND Using NAND gate is shown figure below.

 <p align="center">
   <img src="../main/Figures/AND_Gate.jpg" width="250" height="100"/>